 Staff in CREEB are highly collaborative, both within the Centre and externally, resulting in a dynamic and vibrant research group, supported by excellent specialist resources and facilities.
 We welcome enquiries about our research including from prospective research students.

-The department has a strong research environment and its high calibre research staff are well qualified to mentor students to a successful PhD.
+The Centre for Research in Ecology, Evolution and Behaviour has a strong research environment and its high calibre research staff are well qualified to mentor to mentor early-career researchers at master's, PhD and postdoctoral level.
 They have a wide range of expertise and are engaged in collaborative work with researchers, both within the University and at other institutions and organisations, in the UK and abroad.
 Excellent research facilities, with well-equipped specialist labs and diverse fieldwork opportunities, make this a stimulating environment to work and study in.